-We have developed a system that eliminates the effects that lag has on
+ICC has developed a system that eliminates the effects that lag has on

 your clock in ICC games.
-A "timestamp" program measures the amount of
+A "TimeStamp" program measures the amount of

 time you spend thinking about each move.
 The ICC server uses this